KlaudiaMatysiak/find-me/README.md

 # Features
 ## Home Page
 Desktop View is very similar to mobile view.
 Main reason for designing menu in the middle of the screen is to focus user attention on it.
-It's very simple display, which is why user find it very handy while navigate through it.
+It's very simple display, which is why user easily navigate through it.

 Desktop